1. Invest-Safely.com

 What is a Personal Income Statement?

-It is actually very similar to a corporate income statement (which is also called a Profit and Loss (P&L) Statement or a Statement of Operations).
+It's actually very similar to a corporate income statement (also called a Profit and Loss (P&L) Statement or a Statement of Operations), and can be captured by the following equation:

 Revenue - Expenses = Income